 Years ago, during the Golden Age of Hollywood, Black sitcoms ruled the airwaves.
-These great series zeroed in on the everyday facets of Blackness.
+These great series, spread across channels like ABC, NBC, The WB (which later became UPN then, The CW), and Disney Channel, zeroed in on the everyday facets of Blackness.
 Though their respective premises differed ever so slightly — sometimes about a baby genius, a pair of lost identical twin sisters, a puppet people somehow pretended was a real boy, or a deluxe apartment in the sky — these stories often focused on the normalcy of being Black.
-Yes, they were technically made for anyone with access to a television, but we knew the truth: these were our shows, our world.
+Yes, they were technically made for anyone with access to a television, but we knew the truth: these were our shows, and this was our world.

 Ahead, Unbothered taps into some good ‘ol nostalgia in celebration of the lasting legacy of The Proud Family and the many other Black family sitcoms that raised us.